xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 Separate PID for PI & PE Air flows
 FAN-PI-V3 / FAN-PE-V3

+### Front panel management and timing port provisions
+Let us have a telescopic view of the front panel deatils,

 ![fron-panel-mgmnt-ports.png]({{site.baseurl}}/images/fron-panel-mgmnt-ports.png){: .align-center}
 Figure 3.
 Front panel ports of Cisco 8712-MOD-M
 {: .text-center}

+Front panel ports include management and timing interfaces:
+- Management interfaces
+  - 1x 10/100/1000 Mbps Management Ethernet port
+  - 1x USB 3.0 (Type A)
+  - RJ45 console port directly to CPU
+  - 1x 10 GbE Control plane Expansion Ethernet port (Not used)
+- Timing interfaces
+8712-MOD-M is capable of frequency, time, and phase synchronization.
+These can be sourced from dedicated GPS port or from timestamped 1588 packets received on a normal data port in the system.
+The time, phase and frequency are distributed through the system with a frequency and PPS signal to devices near the physical port where timestamps are applied on ingress and egress packets.
+In 8712-MOD-M, network synchronization clock can be sourced from any of the ports on any of the MPAs and from GPS (ToD, 10MHz, 1PPS ports).
+- 1x GPS interface
+  - ToD (Time of Day) with RJ45 port
+  - 1 PPS coax port
+  - 10 MHz coax port
+- 1x GNSS (Global Navigation Satellite System) receiver

 # Modular Port Adaptors (MPAs)
 Cisco 8712-MOD-M system has 4 bays to provision MPAs.
 There are 4 MPA variants supported on this system and any combination of MPA varinats can be plugged into the MPA 4 slots.
 And these MPAs are Online Insertion & Removal capable and user has the flexibility to choose the MPA varinats and number of MPAs based on the capacity provisioning of the network.